kscottz/all-seeing-eye/README.md

 * Long term: use OCR and a neural net to recognize text and logos.
 * MVP: Create a jupyter notebook to retrive crowd labeled data, merge it with the raw collection data, clean it up, and show results.
 * Publish results in a blog post.

+_pull requests gladly accepted_
+_see something you can do, hit me up, write a ticket, go to town._